kammoji/btctick/README.md

 TODO: Check for updates at exec.
 Currently works so that git stuff runs on display if update available.
 Update is checked in the init spinner.
 TODO: GUI.
 Launch logic works, no real business in the GUI yet.
 TODO: Check if a Rust GUI would be possible and more easily implemented.
 TODO: Support for other currencies.
-Euro is in the prealpha phase now...
+EUR is in the prealpha phase now...

 Suggestions, questions, anything?
 Contact juhana[a]konekettu.fi